Overdrowsed/quiz-backend/README.md

 # quiz-backend
 Backend for the quiz app.
 Required to be self hosted.
 Currently configured to use PostgreSQL.
 Backend features three routes:
-1. `/new-quiz` puts the `quiz.txt` available in the resources folder into the database.
-Needs to be called before app is usable. `quiz.txt` uses the following convention:
+1. On startup, `quiz.txt` available in the resources folder is put into the database.
+The file uses the following convention:
 -first up is the question prompt, written on a single line.
 -next several lines are possible answers, the correct one must begin with `*`, only one correct answer is permitted per question
 -each individual question ("quiz item") is separated by an empty line